 1. Understand the question

-Make sure you understand the essential point behind the question.
+Make sure you understand the essential point of the question.
 If appropriate, you could try and rephrase the question into a simpler version.

 Q. Examine the macroeconomic implications of a significant fall in UK House prices, combined with a simultaneous loosening of Monetary Policy.

 In plain English.

 - Discuss the effect of falling house prices on the economy

 - Discuss the effect of falling interest rates (loose monetary policy) on economy

 In effect, there are two distinct parts to this question.
 It is a valid response, to deal with each separately, before considering both together.

 2. Write in simple sentences

 For clarity of thought, it is usually best for students to write short sentences.
 The main thing is to avoid combining too many ideas into one sentence.
 If you write in short sentences, it may sound a little stilted; but it is worth remembering that there are no extra marks for a Shakespearian grasp of English. (at least in Economics Exams)

 Look at this response to a question:

 Q. What is the impact of higher interest rates?

 Higher interest rates increase the cost of borrowing.
 As a result, those with mortgages will have lower disposable income.
 Also, consumers have less incentive to borrow and spend on credit cards.
 Therefore consumption will be lower.
-This fall in consumption will cause a fall in Aggregate Demand, and therefore lead to lower economic growth.
+This fall in consumption will cause a fall in Aggregate Demand and therefore lead to lower economic growth.
 A fall in AD will also reduce inflation.

 I could have combined 1 or 2 sentences together, but here I wanted to show that short sentences can aid clarity of thought.
 Nothing is wasted in the above example.